Melvyn Greaves

-Sir Melvyn Francis Greaves FMedSci, FRS (born 12 September 1941) is a British cancer biologist, and Professor of Cell Biology at the Institute of Cancer Research (ICR) in London.
+Sir Melvyn Francis Greaves (born 12 September 1941) is a British cancer biologist, and Professor of Cell Biology at the Institute of Cancer Research (ICR) in London.
 He is noted for his research into childhood leukaemia and the roles of evolution in cancer, including important discoveries in the genetics and molecular biology underpinning leukaemia.

 Education

 Greaves initially trained in zoology and immunology, earning a PhD degree in 1968 from University College London.

 Career and research

-In the mid-1970s his research turned to leukaemia, an interest he attributes to a tour of Great Ormond Street Hospital.
+In the mid-1970s, his research turned to leukaemia, an interest he attributes to a tour of Great Ormond Street Hospital.
 He worked at the Imperial Cancer Research Fund laboratories at Lincoln's Inn Fields (now part of the Francis Crick Institute) before moving to the ICR in 1984.
 At the ICR he served as Director of the Leukaemia Research Fund's Centre for Cell and Molecular Biology of Leukaemia from 1984-2003, and launched the Centre for Cancer Evolution in 2013.